dependument/dependument-cli/README.md

     --source [package.json]

 Specify the file to source the dependencies from.
 This defaults to the `package.json` file if you don't specify a source.

+#### Output

+    --output [DEPENDENCIES.md]

+Specify the file to output the dependencies to.
+This defaults to `DEPENDENCIES.md` if you don't specify a file.